-It is essential that the transitive countries like Ukraine and its policy makers will be to consider the mentioned technological determinism as, without exaggeration, a fatal factor that crucially influence on the successful economic growth in long-run perspective.
+It is essential that the transitive countries like Ukraine and its policy maker authority must recognize the objectiveness of this technological determinism, which, without exaggeration, is a fatal factor that crucially influence on the successful economic growth in long-run perspective.
 The last means that in reality we have generally no other choice for Ukraine in terms of model of dynamic economic development apart from mobilization of our possibilities for the effective inclusion of Ukrainian economy in the technological path of human civilization development.
 Practical realization of this task will require considerable management efforts and first of all we need an objective economic assessment of the technological structural development of Ukrainian economy in the context of the global development of techno-economic paradigms in order to develop and implement those institutional, regulatory and economic motivational measures to ensure accelerated development of the branches of 5th and 6th techno-economic paradigms.